Banish Beagle Cruelty

 The ‘Secrecy Clause’ within Section 24, means that anyone who discloses information considered confidential about animal experiments could face up to two years in prison.

 Data on the number of experiments carried out by type and breed can be accessed, but that is as detailed as it gets.
-This prevents the sharing of licensing assessments, the content of licensing applications, inspector visit reports, and review papers
+This prevents the sharing of licensing assessments, the content of licensing applications, inspector visit reports, and review papers, resulting in very little insight into what the animals endure in these facilities.

-A government consultation in 2014 led to an active review of Section 24 with the promise to pursue legal change, however as of July 2023, no results have been published.
+A government consultation in 2014 led to an active review of Section 24 with the promise to pursue legal change, however as of March 2025, no results have been published.

 In January 2023, a petition signed by over 100,000 people was debated in Parliament in relation to reviewing the secrecy clause.

-During the debate it was revealed that in 2021 there were over 3 million procedures carried out on animals, but the number of animal laboratory inspectors remains very low, with just 23 full-time equivalents to oversee it all.8
+During the debate it was revealed that in 2021 there were over 3 million procedures carried out on animals, but the number of animal laboratory inspectors remains very low, with just 23 full-time equivalents to oversee it all.7

 The debate helped to raise awareness of several issues, such as clear reporting, evidence of animal welfare standards, and the plight of the animal once testing is finished.
 Many are euthanised to help facilitate the test result analysis process, and although testing facilities are expected to attempt to rehome animals after experiments, the figures for rehoming are unavailable.
-The UK stopped publishing detailed information on procedures in 2021, so the data on the whereabouts of beagles that are ‘surplus to testing requirements’ is unknown.9

 This is where you can help!